minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Request Copies of Minnesota Criminal Court Records

 Minnesota District Courts accept requests for Criminal Court records in person and by mail.
 All requests go through the Records Center of the local District Court.
 To request copies of Criminal Court records in person, visit the District Court where the case was heard.
-Contact information for all Minnesota District Courts are available on the website of the Minnesota Judicial Branch.
+Contact information for all Minnesota District Courts is available on the Minnesota Judicial Branch website.
 Call ahead to enquire about the availability of the records you want and when to visit the Records Center.

 How Do I Request Criminal History Records in Minnesota?